How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the bride walking down the aisle from Tylor & Jamie’s beautiful Killyhevlin wedding. 📍St. Patrick’s Church, Claudy, County Derry

-The easy way to choose your album photos
+The easy way to choose your wedding album photos

 A nice group photo with your celebrant and witnesses, sometimes with parents included.
 Often paired with detail shots of hands signing.